Boozhoo

 Kai nindizhinikaas!
 (Hello, I’m Kai!)

 At that time access to language and tradition was limited due to colonialism.
-The particularly vivid impacts of genocide and intergenerational trauma in that region are alive and well today, woven deep in the people and systems in the city.
+The particularly vivid impacts of genocide and intergenerational trauma in that region are alive and well today, woven deep in the people and systems in the cities.

-As an adult I’m trying to find my roots, writing about my journey helps me explore knowledge, learn and grow as a person.
-My goal is to work on my writing practice so that one day I can complete my book, that book will be my gift to indigenous youth as well as anyone else who needs it.
-My hope is that it will be something people read and connect with, to give them understanding of the history, the impacts of colonialism and perspective on their resilience and potential, to give hope.
+As an adult I’m trying to find my roots.
+Writing about my journey helps me explore knowledge, it also helps me learn and grow as a person.
+My goal is to learn as much as possible so that one day I can write a book.
+My hope is that it will be something people read and connect with, to give them an understanding of the history, the impacts of colonialism and a perspective on resilience.